TheMonDon/DBM_RawData/rockPaperScissors/README.md

 Usage: [p]rps @user

-Requested by S h i r o ツ#0101
+Suggested by S h i r o ツ#0101

 Note: Probably requires DBM Beta and Mods.
 If you encounter any errors that I did not see, please DM me!